 Do you want to create a parallax effect on your WordPress website?
-The parallax effect is a design effect that makes the background image scroll down slower than the foreground content.
+The parallax scrolling effect is a design effect that makes the background image scroll down slower than the foreground content.
 This causes a sense of depth that gets added to the page on which the effect is taking place.
 This can add some cool dynamics to your WordPress pages without having to buy a premium theme.

 There are three key guidelines to follow when making a website: have great content, make sure the website works correctly, and make the website look great.
 Adding simple design effects to your pages can make a common free WordPress theme look better than some premium themes.
 Today, I will demonstrate how to add the parallax effect to WordPress using any theme.